-In the U.S., more than thirty-eight million of the population suffers from migraines.
+In the U.S., more than thirty-eight million people suffer from migraines.

-Migraine is a condition characterized by various symptoms including intense headaches.
-Other symptoms include vomiting, nausea, sensitivity to sound and light and difficulties in speaking.
+More than a headache, migraine is a condition characterized by a variety of symptoms beyond intense headaches.
+These include vomiting, nausea, sensitivity to sound and light, and difficulty speaking.

-Migraines can affect people of all ages; however, they are seen more commonly in people aged between 35–55.
+Migraines can affect people of all ages.
+However, they are seen most often in people aged 35 to 55.

 Diagnosis Of Migraines

 Migraines are diagnosed by reporting a patient’s symptoms and their clinical history.
-Women have greater chances of developing migraines than men; however, family history plays an important factor as well.
+Women have greater chances of developing migraines than men.
+However, family history plays an important role as well.

 Symptoms Of Migraines

-Patients can experience migraine symptoms a day or two before they actually get the headache.
-This is referred to as Prodrome Stage and can manifest in these symptoms:
+Patients may experience migraine symptoms a day or two before they actually get the headache.
+This is referred to as the prodrome stage and may manifest in these symptoms:

 - Excessive food cravings